VCCE/VCC/docs/UserGuide.md

 system you dreamed of having.

 <div style="page-break-after: always;"></div>
-<h2 align="center">A More Detailed Explainations of Vcc Options</h2>
+<h2 align="center">A More Detailed Explaination of Vcc Options</h2>

-The following pages contain screen shots and with detailed explainations of the various Vcc menus and functions.
+The following pages contain screen shots with detailed explainations of the various Vcc menus and functions.

 <p align=center><img src="images/ugima2.jpeg" alt="UG Image 2"></img></p>